Karthik0809/Facial-Recognition/README.md

 upload an image, performs prediction using the trained model and displays the result.

-To start the web server:
+To start the web server after training:

 ```sh
 pip install fastapi uvicorn[standard] pillow scikit-learn tensorflow matplotlib seaborn